bug400/pyilper/README.md

 See the [Installation Instructions](https://github.com/bug400/pyilper/blob/master/INSTALL.md) for details.

-In order to use the file and disk management functions and the virtual HP7470A plotter an up to date version of the [LIFUTILS](https://github.com/bug400/lifutils/releases) is required as well.
+In order to use the file and disk management functions and the virtual HP7470A plotter, an up-to-date version of the [LIFUTILS](https://github.com/bug400/lifutils/releases) is required as well.